| Hands-On workshops: IPv6 & Multicast

 forward and reverse lookups.
 We will discuss best practices, bind

 versions required, and potential pitfalls.
+Application Space: We will have

 some students set up IPv6-aware servers, including HTTP and Mail.